Las Vegas Father’s Rights & Paternity Attorney

 These roles are no longer the norm for households today.
 Families now have a diverse makeup, and more fathers are taking on the role of caregiver.
-At Lunt Legal, we understand that fathers are not only capable caregivers, they desire a closer relationship with their children.
-Our father’s rights attorneys help fathers build a loving relationship with their children through legal processes that ensure their rights of access.
+We understand that fathers are not only capable caregivers, they desire a closer relationship with their children.
+Our Las Vegas father’s rights attorneys help fathers build a loving relationship with their children through legal processes that ensure their rights of access.

 More couples are choosing to have children outside of marriage, but few men realize the impact this has on their rights as a father.
 Whether or not you are on good terms with the mother, it is important for fathers to establish their paternity and file for a formal child custody order to protect their rights of access to your child, especially if your relationship with the mother does not last.

 Before you can obtain your rights as a father, you must first establish your paternity of the child.
 If you are married at the time the child is born, then your paternity is assumed.
 However, if you are not married, then you will need to take some additional steps to prove that you are the rightful father.
 Nevada law provides two different ways to establish paternity.

 - Both parents must sign a Voluntary Acknowledgement of Paternity in front of a notary and file it with the Nevada Office of Vital Records.
 If this is done prior to the birth of the child, then the unmarried father can sign the birth certificate at the time of birth.
 If filed after, then the father’s name will be entered to the birth certificate once the form is completed and filed.

 - Either the father or mother can initiate a paternity hearing through the court system to prove paternity of a child under the age of 21.
 DNA testing may be performed if one of the parents denies or questions the identity of the father.